Modulox - Quick Start Guide

 Once all the modules are placed, you can now set them in detail.
 For that you have two solutions:

 .
 Settings encoder by encoder

-then click on the encoder you want to set.
-A red circle indicates the selected encoder.
-The encoder will flash on the module so that you are sure to set the correct one.
+then click on the encoder you want to configure.
+A red circle indicates the selected encoder The encoder will flash on the module so that you are sure to set the correct one.

 because it will condition all the other parameters.
-If you choose "Toggle" mode there will be a DC signal returned when you turn the encoder ON.
+If you choose "Toggle" mode there will be a DC signal sent back when you turn the encoder to ON mode.
 If you press the button it goes into OFF mode.
-The different modes are described in the help topic, you must choose the most suitable for your needs..
+The different modes are described in the help topic, you must choose the most suitable for your needs.

 .
 Preset setting